avigad/mathematics_in_lean_source/source/logic.rst

 we will provide you with the means to define the Gaussian integers and use them to provide an alternative proof.

-The pattern of unpacking an equation inside a existential quantifier and then using it to rewrite an expression in the goal comes up often, so much so that the ``rcases`` tactic provides
+The pattern of unpacking an equation inside an existential quantifier and then using it to rewrite an expression in the goal comes up often, so much so that the ``rcases`` tactic provides